TAMUSHPE/tamushpe-guides/docs/shpeathon26/designPhase/deliverables.md

 **Add a brief description of your product in a seperate section, make sure to mention what makes it reliable, inclusive, and ethical.**

-* Diversity & Inclusion
+* Impact

-   - How will your company promote diversity and inclusion, and what is your vision for their future growth?
+   - What is the global impact of your product?

 * Ethics

    - What systems will you implement to ensure your company and product remain ethical as they grow?
+   - How will you make sure that your product influences human impact rather than influencing humans themselves?